Reliable and secure computing systems

 Computing is constantly becoming more essential in our lives even as its complexity keeps increasing.
 Ensuring that computer systems are secure and reliable is therefore crucial.
 Reliability is a science that ensures the correct functioning of computer systems even as individual hardware and software components may fail.
 Security considers failures in an adversarial context, where someone is explicitly trying to make a system behave incorrectly.

 Research in reliability and security includes modeling and analysis of how various systems can fail and how they can be attacked, the design of monitoring systems that detect and prevent attacks and failures, and verification of correctness of hardware and software, as well as communication protocols.

-They also include looking at resiliency of supercomputers in the presence of accidental failures and malicious attacks; investigating resiliency of Big Data systems and the application of machine learning methods; and health monitoring.
+They also include looking at the resiliency of supercomputers in the presence of accidental failures and malicious attacks; investigating the resiliency of Big Data systems and the application of machine learning methods; and health monitoring.
 Researchers improve the reliability and security of cloud computing platforms, petascale supercomputers, critical infrastructure, and the Internet.

 Research Topics in this Area